campenr/mothur-py/README.md

 The `Mothur` class stores configuration options for how mothur is executed.
-These options include `mothur_path` to tell mothur-py where to find the mothur executable, `verbosity` to control how much output there is, `mothur_seed` to control the seed used by mothur for random number generation, `logfile_name` to set the name of the mothur logfile, and `suppress_logfile` which suppresses the creation of the mothur logfile.
+These options include `mothur_path` to tell mothur-py where to find the mothur executable, `verbosity` to control how much output there is, `mothur_seed` to control the seed used by mothur for random number generation, `logfile_name` to set the name of the mothur logfile, `suppress_logfile` which suppresses the creation of the mothur logfile, and `line_limit` which sets the limit on how many lines of stdout will be printed.

 The default for `mothur_path` is `mothur` which will only work if mothur is in your PATH environment variable.
 If it is not then you will need to specify where to find the mothur executable, including the name of the executable